elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/CSRF where token is not tied to user session/README.md

 ⦗4⦘ Fetching wiener profile..
 OK
 ⦗5⦘ Extracting the csrf token that is needed for email update..
 OK ⦗6⦘ Delivering the exploit to the victim..
 OK
-🗹 The victim's email will be changed after he trigger the exploit 🗹 Check your browser, it should be marked now as solved
+🗹 The victim's email will be changed after they trigger the exploit 🗹 Check your browser, it should be marked now as solved
 ```